-

 Post your questions or answer other user's questions in the SAP Community.

-In case of technical problems, contact SAP Product Support via incident, e-mail, chat or phone.
+In case of technical problems, contact SAP Product Support via case, e-mail, chat or phone.